morihofi/acmeserver/docs/README.md

 - Maven 3.9

 ### Initiating the build
-Run the following command to build ACME Server from the root directory of this repository (the directory where the `pom.xml` file is located.
+Run the following command to build ACME Server from the root directory of this repository (the directory where the `pom.xml` file is located)

 ```bash
 mvn clean package